oljung/portfolio-project-three/README.md

 - As a user, I want to play a game of Poker
 - As a user, I want a logic challenge that is consistent and understandable.
 I want the results to reflect how I play
 - As a user, I want to be able to save my score
-- As a user, I want to be able to view hoghscore and compare my own score against that
+- As a user, I want to be able to view highscore and compare my own score against that

 ### 1.6 How To Play